Grateful For The Dead

 “Yes, I am—well, I think I am.
 Je pense, donc je suis.”

 They both then fell to the ground crying and laughing madly, kissing ever inch of each other’s salty cheeks.

-“Oh no. Just in-body.
-Last I heard Jim’s soul was almost finished redoing its life over as a writer.”
+“Oh no. Just his dead body.
+Last I heard, Jim’s soul was almost finished redoing its life over as a writer.”

 “You can do that?”

-“Many times over, and you already have many times over.
+“Yes, many times over.
+And you already have.
 But guess what?
 You no longer have to.
-Today we leave purgatory together, and that calls for a celebration!”
+You made it.
+Today we leave purgatory together.”

-Walter began shaking his head again.
-“Purgatory is real?” he said.
+He began shaking his head no again.
+“So purgatory is real?” he asked.

-“Nothing is ‘real’,” Shiva said laughing, “but yes.
+“Nothing is ‘real’,” Shiva said, “but yes.
 We’re in it.
 But not for much longer.”

 “So I’ve been told.”